 - Substitute the almonds with pine nuts or hazelnuts.

 - Add fresh basil.

 - The pesto keeps fresh for one week in the fridge.
 To extend this, fill up the jar with olive oil until the pesto is fully covered (after every use).

 - 1 cup (150g) sun-dried tomatoes packed in oil

 - 1/2 cup (100ml) oil from the sun-dried tomato jar, or olive oil *see notes

 - 1 tsp balsamic vinegar

 - 0.5 tsp salt

-- Roast the pine nuts over medium heat for about 3 minutes until golden.
+- Roast the nuts for 5 minutes over medium heat.

 - Add all ingredients into your food processor (an immersion blender works too) and blend until you have a chunky pesto.
 Blend more if you like it smooth, mix less if you want it chunkier ➝ comes down to your taste!